genevaers/User-Documentation/docs/Get Started/Concepts/Intro0_Introduction_to_Using_GenevaERS.md

-## Configure GenevaERS to do things
+## Configure GenevaERS

-The Workbench is how you tell GenevaERS what needs to be done.
+The GenevaERS Workbench is used to define the data analysis and transformation you require the GenevaERS Performance Engine to do.

-Like most things in IT, it is a matter of:
+To configure GenevaERS you define:
-1. Define inputs
+1. Inputs
-2. Define processing
+2. Processing
-3. Define outputs
+3. Outputs

 A collection of the three points above is called a "**view**".
-A view shows what your requested processing for GenevaERS.
+These are all defined using metadata in the workbench.

 Running GenevaERS is a matter of preparing views in the Workbench and then running the views in the Performance Engine.

-The Performance Engine is the part of GenevaERS that actually produces the results.
+The Performance Engine is the part of GenevaERS that produces the results.

-## Metadata
+## Workbench Metadata
-Begin by using the Workbench to define metadata.
-The most common are
+Begin by using the Workbench to define the metadata compenents listed above.

-- the environment definition,
+Inputs are defined using:
 - the physical file definition (or PF),
 - the logical file definition (or LF),
-- the logical record definition (or LR),
+- the logical record definition (or LR)

+The processing is defined using:
-- the view definition, and the view folder.
+- the view definition

-Note that, when discussing GenevaERS metadata, we often omit the word definition, because it is usually clear from the context whether we mean the metadata or the entity it refers to.
+Outputs are defined using:
+- the physical file definition (or PF),
+- the logical file definition (or LF)

+Views can be grouped using:
+- Environment definitions,
+- View folders

 An environment definition describes a logical collection of metadata within the GenevaERS Workbench.
 Typical types of environments include development, production, or training environments.
 Access to an environment can be restricted to a certain set of users.
+View folders are used to group views within an environment.

+Note that, when discussing GenevaERS metadata, we often omit the word definition, because it is usually clear from the context whether we mean the metadata or the entity it refers to.

+## File definitions
 Some major components of the metadata include:
 - A physical file definition, or PF, describes a data source.
 Examples include a customer file in a Db2 database, or an order file in a sequential file.